India–Nepal relations

-The Republic of India and the Federal Democratic Republic of Nepal initiated relations with the 1950 Indo-Nepal Treaty of Peace and Friendship and accompanying secret letters that defined security relations between the two countries, and an agreement governing both bilateral trade and trade transiting Indian territory.
+The Republic of India and the Federal Democratic Republic of Nepal initiated relations with the 1950 India–Nepal Treaty of Peace and Friendship and accompanying secret letters that defined security relations between the two countries, and an agreement governing both bilateral trade and trade transiting Indian territory.
+The relationship between the two nations of India and Nepal is often known as Roti-Beti ka Rishta.

-Although both countries maintain close cultural ties, Nepal has seen a shift towards a pro-China policy in the recent years, further straining Indo–Nepalese relations.

 History

 The Licchavis of Nepal originated from a branch of the Licchavis of Vaishali who ruled in the territories of modern-day Bihar, India.

 Parts of modern-day India and Nepal were part of the Maurya Empire.

 Narendra Rajya Laxmi Devi, queen consort to King Prithvi Narayan Shah of the Kingdom of Nepal and mother of future King Pratap Singh Shah, was a daughter of Abhiman Singh, a Rajput chief from Varanasi, in present-day India.

 Independent political history

 1950–1971

 The foundation of relations between India and Nepal was laid with the Indo-Nepalese friendship Treaty in 1950.
-In the 1950s, the Rana rulers of the Kingdom of Nepal welcomed close relations with the newly independent India, fearing a China-backed communist overthrow of their autocratic regime after the success of Communist revolution in China and establishment of CCP government on October 1, 1949.
+In the 1950s, the Rana rulers of the Kingdom of Nepal welcomed close relations with the newly independent India, fearing a China-backed communist overthrow of their autocratic regime after the success of Communist Revolution in China by the Chinese Communist Party (CPC) and the establishment of the People's Republic of China on 1 October 1949, as a form of Marxist-Leninist government.
 Rana rule in Nepal however collapsed within three months of signing the 1950 Indo-Nepal Treaty of Peace and Friendship, to be replaced by the only pro-Indian party of the time – Nepali Congress.
+In 1951, following the entry of the People's Liberation Army (PLA) into Tibet, the Tibetan government signed the Seventeen Point Agreement on 23 May 1951, which acknowledged Chinese sovereignty over the region, where Tibet became annexed with Communist China in October 1951.
 As the number of Indians living and working in Nepal's Terai region increased and the involvement of India in Nepal's politics deepened in the 1960s and after, so too did Nepal's discomfort with the special relationship.
 India's influence over Nepal increased throughout the 1950s.
 The Nepalese Citizenship Act of 1952 granted Indians the right to immigrate to Nepal and acquire Nepalese citizenship without any difficulty, which caused resentment in Nepal.
 This policy remained in effect until 1962, when several restrictive clauses were added to the Nepalese constitution.
 Further, in 1952, an Indian military mission was established in Nepal, which consisted of a Major General and 20 other Indian army personnel, which was later extended to 197 in total.
 At the same time, Nepal's Royal family's dissatisfaction with India's growing influence began to emerge.
 As a consequence, overtures to China were initiated by Nepal as a counterweight to India.